UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Introduction & definition of a *DataCrate*

-This document specifies a method of organising file-based data, known as *DataCrate*,  with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabularly, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.
+This document specifies a method of organizing file-based data, known as *DataCrate*,  with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabulary, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.